HaywireInteractive/OnAllFronts-Public/README.md

 These ideas below would be explored in one of the phases above.

 1. Railroad system for logistics.
 Railroads can be damaged and repaired.
+1. Oil pipelines for transfering oil to vehicles quicker.
+1. Base building (FOBs and COPs)
 1. Pontoon bridges which can be built for river crossings.
 Bridges can be destroyed.
 1. Building destruction
 1. Naval warfare